dcchambers/k-type-layouts/README.md

 :bulb: You can toggle the LED animation with "f1 (Fn Key) + F5" and "f1 (Fn Key) + F6".

+## K-Type Mac Layout
+Make your K-Type work better with your Mac!
+- Swaps Left-Alt/Option with Left-Command.
+- Replaces Menu with Left-Alt/Option.
+- Replaces Left-Alt/Option with Left-Command.

 ## Flashing Your Keyboard
 To use one of these layout profiles, clone this repository to your local machine and navigate to the directory from whichever layout profile you want.
 Then follow